Claim: Rocker Joan Jett sent an angry letter to Rolling Stone magazine to complain about their "Women in Rock" issue.

 In your own letter from the editor you have the hypocritical balls to say "rock radio won't touch female artists, while the pop factory keeps churning out soundalike clones, and ambitious musicians with something to say find themselves left out in the cold."
 The pages that follow those words are a blatant display that Rolling Stone magazine is happily working for the factory now too.

 Origins: The 31 October 2002 issue of the venerable music publication Rolling Stone was a special issue dedicated to the subject of "Women in Rock."
-Featuring a cover shot of Shakira, Britney Spears, and
+Featuring a cover shot of Shakira, Britney Spears, and Mary J. Blige, the issue included over two dozen articles profiling contemporary female artists from the world of rock music.

 Any such magazine survey inevitably draws a good deal of criticism about which artists were included (or excluded), how much prominence they were given, and what was said about them, prompting letters of complaint from both readers and musicians.
-Rolling Stone printed several such letters in its
+Rolling Stone printed several such letters in its 28 November issue, none of them as long or vitriolic as the one quoted above, supposedly penned by rocker Joan Jett (who was not one of the artists profiled in the "Women in Rock" issue).

 However, this letter is worded rather strangely for one supposedly written by Joan Jett, as it refers to her (and other artists) in the third person.
 Not surprisingly, with a cursory check we find that Joan Jett's web site displays the following disclaimer on its opening page: